Liquidation (miniseries): Inspiration

-In Liquidation, chief of criminal investigations David Gottsman's (played by Vladimir Mashkov) motto has changed to "Thief must go to prison, but lawfully so".
+In Liquidation, chief of criminal investigations David Gottsman's (played by Vladimir Mashkov) motto has changed to "The thief must go to prison, but lawfully so".

 The stars of the film include famous Russian actors such as Vladimir Mashkov and Konstantin Lavronenko (The Return, The Banishment).
 Sergei Makovetsky had to replace Andrey Krasko, who died of a heart attack during filming.